How to Protect & Monitor Your Author Brand (+ Why You Should)

-Imagine if you had the ability to find out every time someone mentioned your name or your book on the Internet.
+Imagine if you could find out every time someone mentioned your name or your book online.

 1. How to setup Google Alerts